Sipho Philip Mutsi: Detention and death

 During an inquest held in December 1985 at the Welkom Magistrate's Court, Warrant Officer Maxwell Sithole and Detective Constable Magwesa Moya, who had interrogated Sipho Mutsi at the Odendaalsrus police station stated that Mutsi had sat handcuffed on a chair in front of an iron table while he was being interrogated.
 They further confirmed the previous version by a police spokesperson that he had had an epileptic seizure and had fallen backwards – striking his head on the cemented floor in the process.
 The couple admitted that Sipho had been in good health and shape when he was admitted into police custody and that whatever injuries he had at the time of his death, must have been sustained during the interrogation.
 The police could not confirm how Mutsi had incurred injuries to his arms, legs and body which were alleged to be consistent with sjambok marks.
 In April 1988, a further hearing took place at the Welkom Magistrate's Court.
 Counsel for the family maintained that the deceased could not have died of an epileptic seizure as the police had alleged.
 They put it forward that his death was caused by the brutal assault by Warrant Officer Sithole and Constables Samuel Mashabe, and Moya (including two others who have been unnamed).
-During the inquest, a former detainee, Mr Sello Dithebe (who was also close friends with Mutsi), said that he witnessed a police officer kick Mutsi in the face and that Warrant Officer Sithole had placed a wet canvas bag over his head.
+During the inquest, a former detainee, Sello Dithebe (who was also close friends with Mutsi), said that he witnessed a police officer kick Mutsi in the face and that Warrant Officer Sithole had placed a wet canvas bag over his head.
 At the TRC victim hearings held in Welkom, Dithebe again explained how Mutsi was kicked by police and that when he tried to intervene, he was also assaulted.
 Dithebe said police influenced some of Mutsi's teachers at his school to testify at the inquest that he was epileptic and thus that being the course of his death.

 The circumstances relating to his death were not fully explained, nor understood.
-According to Dr Jonathan Gluckman – a pathologist who was also appointed by the family of Steve Biko to look into the death of Biko – said "state pathologist at the inquest in April 1989, confirmed the cause of death as head injuries with subdural haematoma, and raised intracranial pressure and midbrain haemorrhage".
+According to Dr Jonathan Gluckman (a pathologist who was also appointed by the family of Steve Biko to look into the death of Biko), "state pathologist at the inquest in April 1989, confirmed the cause of death as head injuries with subdural haematoma, and raised intracranial pressure and midbrain haemorrhage".